marneylc/Data-Processing-Introduction/direct_infusion.md

 See if you can figure out how to take the difference between these two spectral files.

-This is one of the biggest processing problems in mass spectrometry and chromatography--alignment.
+This is one of the biggest processing problems in mass spectrometry and chromatography: alignment.

 Hint:
 ``` R